-Including Design Data in an Excel-format Bill of Materials (BOM)
+Including Design Data in an Excel-format BOM

 Now reading version 20.2.
 For the latest, read: Including Design Data in an Excel-format BOM for version 21